We may earn a commission for purchases through links on our site. Learn more

 There are two simple keyboard shortcuts that allow you to take partial or full screenshots on your Chromebook, both of which involve using the Show windows key.
 We’ll also show you how to find and open your screenshots by going into your Files folder.

-Taking screenshots on a Chromebook is slightly different than a PC or Mac, but it’s still very much simple to do.
+Taking a screenshot on a Chromebook is slightly different than a PC or Mac, but it’s still very much simple to do.

 Screenshots can be handy for plenty of reasons.
 You can show a colleague what your current work screen looks like, capture a viral social media post you think will be deleted soon, or snapshot error messages on your screen to support services for help.